AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

 ## Site Templates {#site-templates}

-Site templates are a convenient way to combine basic site content into a convenient and reusable package.
-Site templates generally contain site content and structure to get started quickly as well as site styling information.
+Site templates are a simple way to combine basic site content into a convenient and reusable package.
+Site templates generally contain base site content and structure as well as site styling information to get new site started quickly.
 The actual structure is as follows:

 * `files`: Folder with the UI kit XD file and possibly other files.
 * `previews`: Folder with screenshots of the site template.
 * `site`: Content package of the content that will be copied for each site created from this template (templates, pages, etc.).
 * `theme`: Sources of the template theme to modify how the site looks (CSS, JS, etc.).

-Templates are not only powerful because they are reusable so that your content authors can quickly create a site, but you can have multiple templates available in our AEM installation to meet various needs.
+Templates are powerful because they are reusable so that your content authors can quickly create a site.
+And since you can have multiple templates available in your AEM installation, you have the flexibility to meet various business needs.

 >[!TIP]
 >